Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Abstract

 \section{Abstract}

-Tidal disruption events (TDEs) that occur in active galactic nuclei (AGNs) with dusty tori are a special class of sources.
-TDEs can generate ultrafast and large opening-angle winds, which will almost inevitably collide with the preexisting AGN dusty tori a few years later after the TDE outburst.
-The wind-torus interactions will drive two kinds of shocks: the bow shocks at the windward side of the torus clouds, and the cloud shocks inside the torus clouds.
-In a previous work, we proved that the shocked clouds will give rise to considerable X-ray emissions which can reach $10^{41-42}~\ergs$ (so called years delayed \emph{X-ray afterglows}).
+Tidal disruption events (TDEs) that occur in active galactic nuclei (AGN) with dusty tori are a special class of sources.
+TDEs can generate ultrafast and large opening-angle wind, which will almost inevitably collide with the preexisting AGN dusty tori a few years later after the TDE outburst.
+The wind-torus interactions drive two kinds of shocks: the bow shocks at the windward side of the torus clouds, and the cloud shocks inside the torus clouds.
+In a previous work, we proved that the shocked clouds will give rise to considerable X-ray emissions which can reach $10^{41-42}~\ergs$ (so called \emph{years delayed X-ray afterglows}).
 In this work, we focus on the radiations of high energy particles accelerated at both shocks.
-Benefitting from the strong radiation field at the inner edge of the torus, the inverse Compton scattering of AGN photons by relativistic electrons at bow shocks dominates the overall gamma-ray radiation.
-The gamma-ray luminosity can reach an outstanding level of $10^{41}~\ergs (L_{\rm kin}/10^{45}{\rm erg s^{-1}})$, where $L_{\rm kin}$ is the kinetic luminosity of TDE wind.
-The radio emission is dominated by relativistic electrons at bow shocks via synchrotron radiation, and can reach $10^{35-37}~\ergs (L_{\rm kin}/10^{45}{\rm erg s^{-1}})$ at 1-10 GHz if the magnetic field is 100-1000 mGauss.
-The neutrino production rate is dominated by pp collisions inside the torus cloud, which is in the order of $10^{40}~\ergs$.
-Our scenario provides a prediction of the years delayed afterglows in radio/X-ray/gamma-ray band for TDE and reveals their connections, Moreover, it suggests a novel method for exploring the clouds around the central black hole and the power of TDE winds.
+Benefitting from the strong radiation field at the inner edge of the torus, the inverse Compton scatterings of AGN photons by relativistic electrons at bow shocks dominate the overall gamma-ray radiation.
+The gamma-ray luminosity can reach $10^{41}~\ergs (L_{\rm kin}/10^{45}{\rm erg s^{-1}})$, where $L_{\rm kin}$ is the kinetic luminosity of TDE wind.
+Synchrotron radiation at bow shocks contributes to the radio afterglow with a luminosity of 10$^{38-39} ~\ergs (L_{\rm kin}/10^{45}{\rm erg s^{-1}})$ at 1-10 GHz if the magnetic field is 100 mGauss, and extends to infrared with a luminosity of $\sim 10^{39-40}~{\rm erg s^{-1}} (L_{\rm kin}/10^{45}{\rm erg s^{-1}})$.
+Our scenario provides a prediction of the years delayed afterglows in multiple wavebands for TDEs and reveals their connections.